CharlesGM/nethermind-network-manager/README.md

 ### 2. Enhanced Testing Scripts

-We've developed several scripts to simplify testing and interaction:
+I have developed several scripts to simplify testing and interaction:

 - **port-forward.sh**: Creates a secure tunnel to your Kubernetes cluster
 - **kubectl-rpc.sh**: Direct RPC communication with nodes through kubectl